 1. Trash cans: An easy way to deodorize your house is to empty your trash cans regularly.
-In the kitchen, this means at least once a day, while bathrooms and bedroom wastebaskets should be emptied at least once a week.
-Every few weeks it’s important to take the time and wash trashcans to remove gunk and smells, too.
+Take out kitchen trash daily and empty bathroom and bedroom wastebaskets at least once a week.
+Once a month, you should clean your trashcans to remove gunk and smells, too.

-2. Floors: The floor is one of the bigger surfaces in our homes, and it’s where everything airborne eventually settles, so it’s no surprise that cleaning it can often take care of many household smells.
-Sweep hard surface floors then mop them using a homemade floor cleaner.
-Carpeted floors should be vacuumed weekly, while high-traffic areas may require vacuuming more often.
-To really deodorize a carpet, sprinkle it lightly with baking soda (shake it together with essential oils if you like) before vacuuming.
+2. Floors: The floor is one of the bigger surfaces in our homes.
+It’s also where everything airborne eventually settles, so it’s no surprise that cleaning it can often take care of many household smells.
+Sweep hard floors then mop them using a homemade floor cleaner.
+Carpeted floors should be vacuumed weekly, though high-traffic areas may need it more often.

-3. Drains: Kitchen drains often get filled with grease and trapped food particles that begin to smell horribly.
-In bathrooms, soap scum and hair often coats the inside of drains and reeks.
+3. Drains: Kitchen pipes get filled with grease and trapped food particles, while bathroom drains accumulate soap residue and body oils.
+Both can give off horrible odors.
 Clean your drains at least monthly to prevent this.

-5. Upholstery: Upholstered furniture like sofas and recliners accumulate smells, dust and dead skin cells, too.
-Vacuum them regularly using an upholstery attachment, and shampoo them at least twice a year.
+5. Upholstery: Upholstered furnishings like sofas and recliners accumulate smells, dust, and dead skin cells, also.
+Use an upholstery attachment to vacuum them as part of your weekly cleaning, and shampoo them at least twice a year.

-7. The air itself: One disadvantage to weatherproofing and replacing drafty windows is that the air in a home can get smelly and stale.
-Let Mother Nature clean it for you by opening the windows whenever you can.
-If an allergy sufferer lives in your home, make sure you don’t open the windows for the two hours around sunrise and sunset, which is when plants release most of their pollen.
-You can use a homemade air freshener to add a nice, safe fragrance to the air, too.
+7. The air itself: Let Mother Nature clean your home’s air for you by opening the windows whenever you can.
+If an allergy sufferer lives in your home, make sure you don’t open the windows for the two hours around sunrise and sunset when plants release most of their pollen.

-Although these seven steps to deodorize your home naturally are all rather simple, they make a huge difference to how your home smells.
-Tend to these steps regularly, and you’ll never have to worry about guests turning up their noses the instant they step through your door.
+Although these steps to deodorize your home naturally are all rather simple, they significantly improve how your house smells.
+Tend to these tasks regularly, and you’ll never have to worry about guests turning up their noses the instant they step through your door.